 The OceanDark dataset is composed by 183 underwater images of 1280 x 720 pixels captured by video cameras located in profound depths using artificial lighting.
 The dataset is intended to help researchers understand scenes with sub-optimal lighting by providing a variety of real-world examples, allowing for the creation of enhancement methods.
 The metadata provided for each sample includes: capture date, time, location, latitude, longitude, depth, and camera system used.
-Please cite the work that first introduced the dataset if it proves to be useful in your research.
+Please cite the works related to the dataset [1,2] if it proves to be useful to your research.

 Ocean Networks Canada (ONC) offers digital platforms for the viewing and downloading of historic and live data from their large catalogue of sensors.
 For the OceanDark dataset, 183 image samples of low-lighting underwater images captured using artificial lighting were selected from video footage of ONC's cameras located in the Northeast Pacific Ocean by downloading the original videos, then selecting specific frames.
 Images in the dataset portray the following scenarios: